 Yogurt with active cultures can help prevent ulcers

-Fruits, vegetables, whole grains and other foods high in fibre can prevent ulcers
+Fruits, vegetables, whole grains and other foods high in fibre

 Scientists aren’t sure how fibre helps, but it may be thanks to the fact that it slows the emptying of the stomach and thus reduces the amount of time the stomach lining and duodenum are exposed to digestive acids.
 Soluble fibre, the kind found in oats, beans, barley, peas, and pears, also forms a slippery goo in the stomach that acts as a barrier between the stomach lining and corrosive stomach acids.